In a recent conversation with the 7-year-old, one of the things he said when thinking about happiness is that Mummies and Daddies keep children safe.

 As a mother I have a tendency to link their safety, their not getting hurt, their being pain free with their happiness.
-But my happiest times, those times of pure joy, have come after the most arduous, painful ordeals of my life.
+But if I think about it, my happiest times, those times of pure joy, have come after the most arduous, painful ordeals of my life.

 I can still feel that tiny baby, smell the warm sweet tea, hear the soft buzz of the dimmed lights after the harrowing ordeal of giving birth.
 That was happiness.

 That huge, sweeping, rush of euphoria that follows blood, sweat, tears, and taking sometimes ridiculous risks come less as I get older.
 Sometimes I miss it.
 Sometimes I want to go crazy, but I can’t let go like I used to.
 Perhaps that’s because of the kids.
 Perhaps it’s something to do with age.